We've got what you need

 Maca is a Peruvian herb said to help with low libido and sexual stimulation problems.

 The so called sex herb maca is also said to have other health benefits.
-Such as helping with symptoms of menopause, improving mood, provide more energy, improve learning and give skin protection from the sun.
+Such as helping with symptoms of menopause, improving mood, providing more energy, improving learning and giving skin protection from the sun.

 Yohimbe comes from an African evergreen tree and its bark has been used in West African traditional medicine for generations.